-Each department of the Company is responsible for maintaining the list of the outsourced function activities in its department.
-The information in the outsourcing log is provided by all the Company's departments to the Tax & Legal department, which will submit the log to the Executive Committee.
+Each department of the Company is responsible for monitoring and maintaining the list of the outsourced functions/activities, including the ones considered as critical and important, within its department.
+This information is reflected in an outsourcing log.
+The information in the outsourcing log is provided by all the Company's departments to the Tax & Legal Department, which will submit the log to the Executive Committee for management.

-The Executive Committee manages the outsourcing arrangement and:
+The Executive Committee manages the outsourcing arrangements.